MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Group/Group.md

 ### Ensure

 Specify whether the group should exist.
-To create or modify a group, set this property to `Present`.
+To add or update a group, set this property to `Present`.
 To remove a group, set this property to `Absent`.
 The default value is `Present`.

 ```
 Type: System.String